 techUK Returners Hub mentioned by former Minister for Women & Equalities

-Former Secretary of State for Digital, Culture, Media and Sport and Minister for Women & Equalities, Baroness Morgan of Cotes, talks about how returners programmes must be a part of a plan to protect women from being disadvantaged by a post-pandemic recession.
+Former Secretary of State for Digital, Culture, Media and Sport and Minister for Women & Equalities, Baroness Nicky Morgan of Cotes, talks about how returners programmes must be a part of a plan to protect women from being disadvantaged by a post-pandemic recession.

 Since launching our returners site in March 2017, techUK has been encouraging our members support individuals returning to work after a prolonged period of absence by providing advice and sharing best practice.
 Read stories of how people have returned to work successfully.